xcanqi/MCTG/README.md

 # MCTG

-All data and code will be available upon acceptance.
+All code will be available upon acceptance.